knpuniversity/doctrine-queries/knpu/and-where-or-where.md

 ## OR WHERE

 What about adding an OR WHERE to the query?
-The `Category` entity has an `iconKey` propery, which is where we get this little bug icon.
+The `Category` entity has an `iconKey` property, which is where we get this little bug icon.
 For "Lucky Number", it's set to `fa-bug` from Font Awesome.
 Search for that.
 No results of course!

 Let's update our query to match on the `name` OR `iconKey` property.
 If you're